Ryan-Orton/CS305/README.md

 # Helpful Resources and Practices:
 I used the OWASP Dependency-Check tool, applied SHA-256 hashing, configured HTTPS with a self-signed certificate, and followed secure coding practices like input validation and avoiding hardcoded secrets​.

-Work to Show Future Employers:
+# Work to Show Future Employers
 I would present the vulnerability assessment report, the secure refactored code, screenshots of successful dependency scans and functional tests, and documented mitigation strategies.
 These showcase my secure coding skills and problem-solving abilities.